 Credit unions can bring hope and an opportunity for poor people and communities in developing countries to change their lives’ for the better by providing them with access to basic financial services to improve their standard of living.
 A loan from a credit union could help a small holder farmer to buy a pump to irrigate their land, which can then provide more crops that they can sell at the local market to increase their household income, for example.

 The ILCU Foundation believes that credit unions can be at the forefront to fight poverty and financial exclusion.
 Credit union staff and volunteers across the world undertake training to ensure that their credit union is sustainable for the next generation of members.
 Through our vast knowledge of credit unions and through the help of our volunteers, the ILCU Foundation can help communities in developing countries to ‘build’ sustainable credit unions through training initiatives.

-For over 25 years the ILCU Foundation has collaborated with Irish credit union experts, drawing down on their extensive knowledge and experience which helps us to provide highly effective training initiatives and programmes.
+For almost 30 years the ILCU Foundation has collaborated with Irish credit union experts, drawing down on their extensive knowledge and experience which helps us to provide highly effective training initiatives and programmes.
 To provide this level of assistance to a credit union movement in a developing country it requires long term holistic support at every level of the credit union system to ensure the best possible outcome.
 The ILCU Foundation helps grass root credit unions through training on governance, financial management and accounting, and help their members improve their understanding of their finances through financial literacy training.